auremoser/fellowship/log/daily_log.md

 * worked to export data with Sara on Thurs
 * signed up for oscar insurance

+####Landquest stuff
+* have lat/long column (lowercase), sp/en versions (follow format) of others for tooltip
+* add icon in marker sidebar
+* column title is in frontend,
+* getlocation from mygeoposition.com
+* import story and write guide for ingest

+Go over with Eva the setup process
+Install locally to test changes

 ###References
 * started reading the [JS Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/About)